 Fundamentals of Credit

-- Other business school subjects, taught by MBA teachers including: Organisational Behaviour, Strategy and Leadership
+- Business school subjects including Organisational Behaviour, Strategy and Leadership

-- Other finance subjects not covered elsewhere including technical analysis
+- Finance subjects not covered elsewhere, including technical analysis

 Experience shows that few students are effective in teamwork and these sessions in Michaelmas and Lent are important for improving team awareness and skills.